COSYMA

 Together we accomplish your dream

-A group of Russian neurophysiologists led by Yu.
-P. Gerasimenko has developed a non-invasive technique for restoring movements for patients with spinal cord injury.
+An international scientific team led by Yury Gerasimenko has developed a non-invasive technique for restoring movements for patients with spinal cord injury.

 The technique is based on a breakthrough technology of non-invasive neurostimulation of the spinal cord.